Most stereotypes tend to be just that; stereotypes.

 Don’t fret, UON has a solution.

-Liftango is a new ride-sharing exclusively for UON students and staff which aims to match riders with drivers so commuting to uni is easier.
+Liftango is a new ride-sharing app for UON students and staff which aims to match riders with drivers so commuting to uni is easier.

 The app supports you throughout the entire process and allows you to choose your rides on the days and times best suited to you.
 There are also dedicated parking spots on campus for rideshare users!